-- Allows dynamic code generation for faster evaluation of expressions like differentiation, matrix arithmetic, gradient computation, etc.
+- The ml library allows dynamic code generation for faster evaluation of expressions like differentiation, matrix arithmetic, and gradient computation.

 - Theano is also capable of performing differentiation (computing derivatives) efficiently.

-How to Choose the Best Machine Learning Framework?
+How to Pick the Best Among these Machine Learning Frameworks?

-While picking a machine learning framework, you need to figure out your business use case.
+While picking a machine learning framework, you need to figure out your business (or personal) use case.
 As we have seen above, each ML framework has its unique strengths and can serve different purposes.
-For example, for building quick algorithms and models, you can use a general-purpose framework like Scikit-learn.
-On the other hand, for more complex calculations and data-intensive operations, Theano or TensorFlow are the best options.
+For example, for building quick algorithms and models, you can use a general-purpose ML framework like Scikit-learn.
+On the other hand, for more complex calculations and data-intensive operations, Theano and TensorFlow are the most suitable machine learning frameworks.
 If you have less time to build a deep learning network, you can use Azure ML studio.

 People are also reading:

 - How to become a Machine Learning Engineer?

 - Data Science vs. Machine Learning

 - Decision Tree in Machine Learning